drj11/land-use/notes.md

 The amount of land that is truly excellent for growing oats at high yield is very small.

-Oat milk is about 10% oats.
+Oat milk is about 10% oats [oat1].
 0.5 litre per day is about 200 litre per year per person. about 20 kg of oats (in the form of milk) per person per year.